 Horticulture New Zealand (HortNZ) is an industry association representing New Zealand's 5,500 commercial fruit and vegetable growers.

-New Zealand horticulture is a $5 billion industry, exporting 60% of total production to about 124 countries.
+New Zealand horticulture is a $5.68 billion industry, excluding wine, exporting 60% of total production to over 124 countries.

 Horticulture is New Zealand’s fourth largest export industry.
 Kiwifruit alone accounts for more than $1 billion in export earnings.